Mape04/University-Projects/README.md

+# 🎓 My University Programming Journey

-Welcome to the repository that houses most of my journey through my university years.
+Welcome to the repository that showcases much of my journey throughout my university years.<br>
-Here, you can see the growth of my programming skills — from simple command-line programs all the way to full-stack applications.
+Here, you can explore the progression of my programming skills — from simple command-line programs to fully developed full-stack applications.

+---

+## 🧭 Overview

-I’ll give you a basic rundown of each project to save you some time (hopefully):
+I’d like to give you a quick rundown of each project to (hopefully) save you some time:

+---

-The Family Expenses App and Library projects are focused on OOP principles, understanding the basic MVC structure, learning about TDD, and parsing different types of files.
-All of this helped me build a solid grasp of programming fundamentals and become familiar with the language.
+### 🧾 Family Expenses App & Library

+Focused on **OOP principles**, understanding the **MVC structure**, learning about **TDD**, and parsing different types of files.
+All of this helped me develop a solid grasp of programming fundamentals and become more confident with the language.

+---

+### 🗓️ Scheduler App

-The Scheduler App was the first time I used JavaFX for the GUI and SQLite as a database for storing information instead of simple files.
-I also became more comfortable using IntelliJ IDEA and discovered some of the built-in features of the IDE.
+Marked the first time I used **JavaFX** for the GUI and **SQLite** as a database for storing information instead of simple files.
+During this project, I became more comfortable using **IntelliJ IDEA** and discovered several of the IDE’s built-in features.

+---

+### 🏊 Triathlon

-Triathlon is where I connected the backend to the frontend and started to see how everything ties together.
-I also learned to work with APIs, understood the importance of DTOs, and gained experience in frontend programming with React.
+This is where I connected the **backend** to the **frontend** and began to see how everything comes together.
+I also learned how to work with **APIs**, understood the importance of **DTOs**, and gained hands-on experience in frontend programming with **React**.

+---

+### 💪 Workout_App

-While working on Workout_App, I learned more about frontend development and UI/UX design, focusing on writing code that is both readable and maintainable.
+While working on **Workout_App**, I deepened my understanding of **frontend development** and **UI/UX design**,
+focusing on writing code that is both readable and maintainable.

+---

+## 🌱 What This Repository Represents

+This repository highlights my **growth, curiosity, and continuous learning** throughout university.
+Each project reflects a milestone in my journey toward becoming a well-rounded software developer.